 We also have an About Us page if you want to know more about why we are here.

-As we approach the summer of 2014 i is clear that bioidentical hormones are building in both popularity and reputation.
+It is clear that bioidentical hormones are building in both popularity and reputation.
 We see more and more doctors approach of this natural hormone replacement approach as the initial problems fade into the past.
 Skeptics who were turned off by the problems that were sometimes caused by practitioners who were not initially trained well enough, or those who were prescribing bioidentical hormones too widely, have changed their opinion now that there are more practitioners who are well-trained and practicing within an appropriate framework.
 Will there still be holdouts who feel that synthetics are safer and the way to go?
 Sure, and we respect that because for some people that may very well be the case.
 But our point in this update is that number of skeptics is decreasing.

-Interestingly, the uses of bioidentical hormones has leveled off, and this is related to the above because it may signal that the field of bioidentical hormone replacement therapy has perhaps started to monitor itself more and control any overuse or unproven approaches.
+Interestingly, the uses of bioidentical hormone therapy has leveled off, and this is related to the above because it may signal that the field of bioidentical hormone replacement therapy has perhaps started to monitor itself more and control any overuse or unproven approaches.
 In other words, as skepticism has decreased the field wants to keep it that way, and there is more discouragement of practitioners using these powerful ingredients outside their known and proven uses.
 Maybe a secondary reason is that as bioidentical hormones get more accepted there are enough patients, and happy patients more specifically, to ensure that it is not necessary to offer more and take chances that new offerings won’t actually work.
 Proven and safe applications work, and that’s enough to keep the field strong.